 The second option is to uninstall the client software with windows Program and Features uninstall utility which can be found in Control Panel.
-Then reinstall the IonClientSetup.msi, select Licensed Version, click next.
+Then reinstall Ion-ClientSetup.msi, select Licensed Version, click next.

-Then enter the license file provided by Browsium and continue with the install process as before by clicking Next.
+Then enter the license file provided by Browsium and continue with the install process as before.

-You may also install the Ion Client from a command line using the OPT\PID=license key> switch documented in section 2.5.
+You may also install the lon Client from a command line using the OPT_PID=license key> switch documented in section 2.5.